Chowmahalla Palace: Khilwat Mubarak

-This is the heart of Chowmahalla Palace.
-It is held in high esteem by the people of Hyderabad, as it was the seat of the Asaf Jahi dynasty.
+Described as "the heart of Chowmahalla Palace", it is held in high esteem by the people of Hyderabad, as it was the seat of the Asaf Jahi dynasty.
 The grand pillared Durbar Hall has a pure marble platform on which the Takht-e-Nishan or the royal seat was laid.
 Here the Nizams held their durbar and other religious and symbolic ceremonies.
-The 19 spectacular Chandeliers of Belgian crystal were recently reinstalled to recreate the lost splendour of this regal hall.
+The 19 chandeliers of Belgian crystal were recently reinstalled to recreate the lost splendour of this regal hall.

 Clock tower

 The main gateway to the Chowmahalla Palace on the western hand has a clock tower also known as a Khilafat clock.
 The tower is three storeys high and consists of balconies and jharokha of Mughal style same as the style of half domes.
 It has been ticking since 1750.
 An expert family of horologists winds the mechanical clock every week.

 Council hall

 This building housed a rare collection of manuscripts and priceless books.
 The Nizam often met important officials and dignitaries here.
 Today it is a venue for temporary exhibitions from the treasures of the Chowmahalla Palace Collection of the bygone era.